Europe Demands Answers After US-Danish Spying Claims - UrduPoint

 "It is extremely serious," France's Europe Minister Clement Beaune told France Info radio.

-"We need to see if our partners in the EU, the Danes, have committed errors or faults in their cooperation with American services."
-He added it would also be very disturbing if Washington had been spying on EU leaders.
+"We need to see if our partners in the EU, the Danes, have committed errors or faults in their cooperation with American services," he said.

 "Between allies, there must be trust, a minimal cooperation, so these potential facts are serious," said the minister.